Witness services and special court measures

 - those who have a mental disorder

-- those who are significantly impaired in relation to intelligence and social functioning
+- those who are significantly impaired by intelligence and social functioning

 - those who have a physical disability